What is bend allowance: K Factor, Y Factor, Bend Table

 The neutral axis is the virtual line in any sheet metal parts that remains constant irrespective of compression or expansion during bending operation.
 Typically neutral axis stays at the center or towards the internal radius (1/3 rd of the sheet thickness)

 A bend table is a standard table that the industry uses to calculate bend allowance.
-The bend table usually shows bend allowance values for different bend radius and metal thicknesses.
+The bend table usually shows bend allowance values for different bend radii and metal thicknesses.

 Rajib